tedneward/Azgaarnoth/Creatures/Flameskull.md

 Dark spellcasters fashion flameskulls from the remains of dead wizards.
 When the ritual is complete, green flames erupt from the skull to complete its ghastly transformation.

-***Legacy of Life.***.
-A flameskull only dimly recalls its former life.
+***Legacy of Life.*** A flameskull only dimly recalls its former life.
 Though it might speak in its old voice and recount key events from its past, it is but an echo of its former self.
 However, its undead transformation grants it full access to the magic it wielded in life, letting it cast spells while ignoring the material and somatic components it can no longer employ.

-***Eternally Bound.***.
-Intelligent and vigilant, a flameskull serves its creator by protecting a hidden treasure hoard, a secret chamber, or a specific individual.
+***Eternally Bound.*** Intelligent and vigilant, a flameskull serves its creator by protecting a hidden treasure hoard, a secret chamber, or a specific individual.
 A flameskull carries out the directives given to it when it was created, and it interprets those commands to the letter.
 A flameskull's master must craft its instructions with care to ensure that the creature carries out its tasks properly.

-***Wreathed in Flame.***.
-The fire wreathing a flameskull burns continually, giving off bright light that the creature controls.
+***Wreathed in Flame.*** The fire wreathing a flameskull burns continually, giving off bright light that the creature controls.
 It uses those flames as a weapon, focusing them to loose them as fiery rays from its eye sockets.

-***Eldritch Rejuvenation.***.
-A flameskull's shattered fragments reform unless they are splashed with holy water or subjected to a dispel magic or remove curse spell.
+***Eldritch Rejuvenation.*** A flameskull's shattered fragments reform unless they are splashed with holy water or subjected to a dispel magic or remove curse spell.
 If it can no longer fulfill its intended purpose, the re-formed flameskull is beholden to no one and becomes autonomous.

-***Undead Nature.***.
-A flameskull doesn't require air, food, drink, or sleep.
+***Undead Nature.*** A flameskull doesn't require air, food, drink, or sleep.

 >### Flameskull
 >*Tiny undead, neutral evil*